RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Services.md

 // Create a new service and provide it with your RPC implementation. var myService = new MyService(rpcImpl);

-// Call a service method
-myService.MyMethod(new RequestType(), function(err, res) {
+// Call a service method.
+This will also type check the actual request and the response types. myService.MyMethod(new RequestType(), function(err, res) {
    if (err) {
       // handle error...